 - Jonnel Doris, Commissioner, NYC Department of Small Business Services

 - Shaun McDougall, Head of Wealth & Retail Business Banking, HSBC Bank USA

 A video of the full discussion is available here.

-This symposium was made possible through generous support from HSBC.
-We are also grateful for general support from The Clark Foundation and the Bernard F. and Alva B. Gimbel Foundation, and ongoing support from a number of other philanthropic funders.
+This symposium, the first of our three forum series on how to boost support for immigrant- and minority- owned businesses in New York, was made possible through generous support from HSBC.
+The Center receives general support from The Clark Foundation and the Bernard F. and Alva B. Gimbel Foundation.
+We are also grateful for support from Fisher Brothers for the Center for an Urban Future’s Middle Class Jobs Project, and ongoing support from a number of other philanthropic funders.